0-5788719150923125/vtx/README.md

 - Local, offline-first APIs for text generation, image interrogation, and pattern mining.
 - Swarm intelligence.
 - Rolling release cycles.
-- A hypothesis, a language, and a story.
+- A hypothesis, a language, a story.
 - [And much more!](https://studio.src.eco/nail/vtx/)

 # interface